-The recoverable amounts of the CGUs for this current financial period were derived based on value-in-use calculations and fair value less costs to sell (i.e. net assets), whereas in the previous financial year, the recoverable amounts were derived based on value-in-use calculations.
-The value-in-use calculations were determined using projected cash flows for a five-year period and by extrapolation using the growth rate based on historical experience, management's assessment of future trends and expectation of market development in the respective industries.
+The recoverable amounts of the CGUs for both this current financial year and previous financial period were derived based on value-in-use calculations and fair value less costs to sell (i.e. net assets).
+The value-in-use calculations were determined using projected cash flows for a five-year period and by extrapolation using the growth rate based on historical experience, management's assessment of future trend, expectation of market development in the respective industries, as well as considering the impact of Covid-19 pandemic.